Artaud (album): Background and recording

-After the 1970 dissolution of Almendra—a foundational band of the burgeouing Argentine rock movement along with Manal and Los Gatos—three new groups emerged as its former members sought to create new projects.
-Edelmiro Molinari formed Color Humano, Rodolfo García and Edelmiro Molinari created Aquelarre, and Luis Alberto Spinetta put together Pescado Rabioso along with drummer Black Amaya and bass guitarist Osvaldo Frascino.
+After the 1970 dissolution of Almendra—a foundational band of the burgeoning Argentine rock movement along with Manal and Los Gatos—three new groups emerged as its former members sought to create new projects.
+Edelmiro Molinari formed Color Humano, Rodolfo García and Emilio del Güercio created Aquelarre, and Luis Alberto Spinetta put together Pescado Rabioso along with drummer Black Amaya and bass guitarist Osvaldo Frascino.
 The short-lived Pescado Rabioso was a conscious shift from Spinetta's previous acoustic and melodic music, favoring a more violent, "electric, raw and powerful style" influenced by his new friendships within the "heavier" rock scene of Buenos Aires, which included acts such as Pappo's Blues, Manal and Tanguito.
 Spinetta himself referred to it as his "punk moment".
 The project experienced various line-up changes (a characteristic of almost every local rock band during that time) and released two studio albums—Desatormentándonos (1972) and Pescado 2 (1973)— before disbanding.
 By the time Pescado 2 was released in March 1973, the band had already split up.
 Amaya told Crítica Digital in 2009 that David Lebón and Carlos Cutaia left Pescado Rabioso to pursue their solo careers and that they communicated their disbandment to Spinetta in the Planeta theatre, which he took as a great offense.
 He also claimed to have been the last member to leave the band and to have rehearsed for Artaud.
 One of the reasons was that Oscar López, their manager at the time, wanted Lebón to become the lead singer and guitarist and for Spinetta to play bass.
 According to Spinetta, his fellow band members did not share the more "lyrical" vision that he was developing, and wanted to change the style of the band into rock and roll and blues.
 Both Amaya and Cutaia have said that they wished to play something "more bluesy", with the latter explaining that they wanted Lebón to participate more as a composer and get away from Spinetta's more complex compositions.
 However, Lebón and López have denied that there was a plan to turn Pescado Rabioso into a blues band.
 Spinetta told Eduardo Berti in 1988:

 I experienced that as a great paradox: Pescado Rabioso was me, and I could have had those musicians like others; I wanted to play my songs, express how I felt, and it seemed like a deformity to start to make rock and blues songs as if it were the time of Manal.
 At that time there was still that mania to play rhythm & blues, but shortly after David [Lebón] released his solo album and it was not only in that style.
 After all, he was as lyrical as I was.